-Element description Mandatory Discretionary Not specified Total cost of program 5 Points 2.5 Points 0 Points Refund information 5 Points 2.5 Points 0 Points Transferability of credits 5 Points 2.5 Points 0 Points Length of program 5 Points 2.5 Points 0 Points in Regs., Conn.
+Element Description Mandatory Discretionary Not Specified Total Cost of Program 5 Points 2.5 Points 0 Points Refund Information 5 Points 2.5 Points 0 Points Transferability of Credits 5 Points 2.5 Points 0 Points Length of Program 5 Points 2.5 Points 0 Points

+Connecticut requires private occupational schools provide information about time required to complete the programs as stated in the catalog; information about total costs (including tuition, books, supplies and other costs), method and terms of payment, and refund policy among several other requirements outlined in Regs., Conn.
 State Agencies § 10a-22k-5(e).
-Connecticut does not, however, require information about the transferability of credits to be included in the enrollment agreement.

-Connecticut requires private occupational schools provide information about time required to complete the programs as stated in the catalog; information about total costs (including tuition, books, supplies and other costs), method and terms of payment, and refund policy among several other requirements outlined
+Connecticut does not,